uktrade/data-workspace-frontend/CONTRIBUTING.md

     git push origin docs/add-example
     ```

-6. Raise a PR at [https://github.com/uktrade/data-workspace/pulls](https://github.com/uktrade/data-workspace/pulls) against the main branch in data-workspace.
+6. Raise a PR at [https://github.com/uktrade/data-workspace/pulls](https://github.com/uktrade/data-workspace/pulls) against the master branch in data-workspace.

 7. Wait for the PR to be approved and merged, and respond to any questions or suggested changes.